 Apparently churches are beginning to seriously squabble over well-lit vs. dimly-lit church services.

-If he’s right and this on-and-off bickering is turning into “the next worship war” (and I do believe him when he says that he’s hearing about it a lot lately), then it’s mind-blowing to me that Christians would even focus on minutiae like that when their religion is literally sliding into irrelevance before their very eyes.
+If Thom Rainer’s right and this bickering is turning into “the next worship war” (and I do believe him when he says that he’s hearing about it a lot lately), then it’s mind-blowing to me that Christians would even focus on minutiae like that when their religion is in decline.
+In fact, it’s literally sliding into irrelevance before their very eyes.